DashThru/2cli-Docs/README.md

 # 2cli-Docs
-2cli User Guide.
-2cli is a CLI interface utility for managing interactive EDA sessions to facilitate AI agent integration.
+2cli is a CLI interface utility developed by DashThru Technology for managing interactive EDA sessions.
+It supports a wide range of commercial EDA tools and can be integrated with many open-source AI agents.